amezcua/Beak/README.md

 beak.consumerKey="YOUR KEY"
 beak.consumerSecret="YOUR SECRET"

-Once the keas are setup, the app they are referring to must be configured (in https://apps.twitter.com/app/[appid]/settings) with a callback URL and marking the checkbox "Allow this application to be used to Sign in with Twitter".
+Once the keys are setup, the app they are referring to must be configured (in https://apps.twitter.com/app/[appid]/settings) with a callback URL and marking the checkbox "Allow this application to be used to Sign in with Twitter".
 I did setup the URL http://beak.byteabyte.net as the callback url but it should work with any other as the app is providing the url in the API calls.

 If the callback url is not set the OAuth flow will not work and the login process will fail.